mifonpe/mifonpe.github.io/en/aboutme.md

 </p>

 <p style='text-align: justify;'>
 Prior to that, I was a member of the <a href="https://6gmobile.fel.cvut.cz/" target="_blank" rel="noopener">5G Mobile Laboratory of the CTU</a> in Prague, where I worked while I was developing my Master Thesis.
 During this time I focused myself on mobile network virtualization by using edge computing, virtual machines and container based solutions.
-By breaking down network functions into smaller units and offloading computational load, we end up with an operational flying 4G antenna (a drone).
+By breaking down network functions into smaller units and offloading computational load, we end up with an <a href="https://6gmobile.fel.cvut.cz/portfolio/communication-in-self-optimizing-mobile-networks-with-drones/" target="_blank" rel="noopener">operational flying 4G antenna</a> (a drone).
 </p>

 <p style='text-align: justify;'>